splitpea-dev/dont_get_exploded/README.md

 ## Description

-Flag those mines and don't get exploded! **Don't Get Exploded** is a single player logic puzzle game involving mines, deductive reasoning, and flags.
-You know this game.
-It goes by many names, usually with the word "mine" in the forefront.
-If for some incredible reason, you are not familiar with this type of game, here's the basic game play rules:
+Flag those mines and don't get exploded! **Don't Get Exploded** is a single player logic puzzle game about inferring the location of hidden mines using deductive reasoning.
+If you are not familiar with this type of game, here's the basic game play rules:

 Start the game by selecting a random tile.
 If the underlying feature is an empty cell, it will expose more tiles until it reaches proximity count tiles.
+Proximity count tiles feature a number indicating how many mines they are adjacent to.
 Use the information provided by these proximity count tiles to deduce where the hidden mines are located.
-Place a flag on the unexposed tile where you believe a mine is resting underneath.
+Place a flag on the unexposed tile where you believe a mine is resting underneath and continue to "sweep" blank cells you believe are safe to continue.

 If you expose a tile that has a mine underneath, the game is over.
-The goal is to correctly flag all assumed mine locations.
+The goal is to correctly place flags above all assumed hidden mine locations.
 A counter in the lower right corner indicates how many flags are available to place (based on the difficulty setting).
 If there are no more available flags to place, and the game hasn't ended in your favor, then some placed flags are incorrect.
 You may remove placed flags at any time.

 ![Sample Screenshot](./sample_screenshot.png)

 ## Input